crayon/azure-cost-control/README.md

    - Fetch billing account id if agreement type is EA or MCA
    - Create a directory named "Crayon" on the local machine.
    - Create an Azure Active Directory Application and Service Principal (SPN).
-   - Assign Reader, Cost Management Reader, Reservation Reader, and Reader to SavingsPlans roles.
+   - Assign Reader, Cost Management Reader, Reservation Reader, SavingsPlans Reader and BillingBenefits Reader roles.
    - Check and validate permissions for subscriptions, management groups, reservations, and billing accounts.
    - Export information about tenants and secrets to a CSV file in the "Crayon" directory.